op-h/PasswordManager/README.md

 ## Credits

-Designed and developed by OPH Security.
+Designed and developed by OP Security.

 ## Support